bollu/bollu.github.io/README.md

 # Big list of quotes

+> "the mark of an enlightened mind is the ability to entertain ideas without
+> accepting them"

+> The most intelligent creature in the universe is a rock.
+> None would know it because they have lousy I/O.

 > Now symmetry and consistency are convertible terms - thus Poetry
 > and Truth are one ~ Noether's theorem?